s0md3v/huepy/README.md

 And what is the use of those labels?</b>
 I have been using these labels in projects as a minimal output schema.</br>
 If some error occured in your program or something else bad happened you don't need to print the whole line in red.
 With hue, you can simply do this

-And what is the use of those lables?</b>
-I have been using these lables in projects as a minimal output schema.</br>
-For example, If some error occured in your program or something else bad happened you don't need to print the whole line in red.
-With hue, you can simply do this

 ```python
 print bad('An error occured.')
 ```